aptech/docs/docs/CR-spDenseSubmat.rst

           5  0  0  0,
           0  0  0  3 };

-    //Set 'y' to be a sparse matrix with the same values as 'x' y = denseToSp(x,0);
+    // Set 'y' to be a sparse matrix with the same values as 'x' y = denseToSp(x,0);

-    //Extract a submatrix from 'y' with all rows of 'y' and
+    // Extract a submatrix from 'y' with all rows of 'y' and
-    //columns 1, 3 and 4
+    // columns 1, 3 and 4
     d = spDenseSubmat(y,0,1|3|4);

 Now d  is equal to: